benjaminginja/Grocery-store-sales_performance_Dashboard_Analysis/README.md

 This project demonstrates the power of **data visualization and analysis** in uncovering insights that drive business growth.

----

 ## ⚙️ Tools Used

 * **Microsoft Excel** – Data processing, analysis, and dashboard creation.

----

-👉 This README is suitable for your GitHub portfolio to showcase **data analysis + dashboarding skills**.

-Would you like me to also add a **“How to Use” section** (steps for anyone downloading your repo to view/run the dashboard) so it looks more like a professional open-source project?